srfoster/books/frontend/public/textbooks/education_systems/raw.md

 * Define "Education System" (recursive...)
 * Politics: School vouchers, e.g.  Homeschooling anarchists, etc.
 * WL's thesis
+* Teachers, even when most successful, have robbed students:
+  - Truth/Messy vs Clarity/Simple
+  - Digestion on students' behalf gives them pre-digested knowledge, and they become hooked on it
 * Lies/Omissions:
   - Future is unknown.
 Yet education is about a child's future.
   - Education system was "designed"